 The purpose of the training session is to: (1) familiarize subjects with the voting procedure and pace; (2) show subjects the full range of impairments present, thus stabilizing their votes; (3) encourage subjects to ask new questions about their task, in the context of the actual experiment; (4) adjust the audio playback level, which will then remain constant during the test phase.
 For a simple assessment of video quality in absolute terms, a small number of stimuli in the training session may suffice (e.g., three to five stimuli).
 For more complicated tasks, the training session may need to contain a large number of stimuli.

-If 3D content is evaluated, the instructions must tell subjects what to do when 3D fatigue is experienced.
-[ITU-T P.916] contains more information on this issue.

 The subject should be carefully introduced to the method of assessment, the types of impairment or quality factors likely to occur, the grading scale, timing, etc. Training stimuli should demonstrate the range and the type of impairments to be assessed.
 The training stimuli should not otherwise appear in the test, but should have comparable sensitivity.

 The subject should not be told the type of impairments and impairment locations that will appear in the test.